What is the primary requirement for the current generation of ethanol as a biofuel?

 Study for the Environmental Science (ENVS) Test.
 Review flashcards, multiple choice questions, and get hints and explanations.
 Prepare for your exam with confidence!

 The primary requirement for the current generation of ethanol as a biofuel is sugars and the process of fermentation.
-Ethanol is produced primarily from the fermentation of sugars derived from various sources, such as starches or directly from sugarcane, corn, or other carbohydrate-rich plants.
-During fermentation, yeast or other microorganisms convert these sugars into ethanol and carbon dioxide.
-This process is well-established and efficient, making it a reliable method for biofuel production.
+Ethanol is typically produced through the fermentation of sugars, which can come from various feedstocks, including grains like corn or sugarcane.
+In this process, yeast or certain bacteria convert sugars into ethanol and carbon dioxide.
+This fermentation process is central to biofuel production as it enables the conversion of renewable resources into usable energy.

 Subscribe